-- (a) the InvIT; - (b) the Sponsor, Investment Manager, Trustee and Project Manager of the InvIT, as well as their respective directors and Associates; - (c) Associates of the InvIT; - (d) all persons acting on behalf of the InvIT; and - (e) the Merchant Bankers, Connected Analysts, Syndicate Members and their respective affiliates and Associates.
+- (a) the InvIT; - (b) the Sponsor, the Investment Manager, the Trustee and the Project Manager of the InvIT, as well as their respective directors and Associates; - (c) Associates of the InvIT; - (d) all persons acting on behalf of the InvIT; and - (e) the Merchant Bankers, Connected Analysts, Syndicate Members and their respective affiliates and Associates.

-3. What are the restrictions applicable to research reports?
+03 What are the restrictions applicable to research reports?

-Certain guidelines and procedures in relation to preparation and distribution of research reports are set forth below:
+Certain guidelines and procedures in relation to preparation and distribution of research reports are provided below: